Kinetics of Particles by Energy and Momentum Methods - Engineering Mechanics (Dynamics)

 Relation between work done by a force and the change in kinetic energy of the body it works on.

-Equations of motion and procedure for analysis of motion of particles by relating the kinetic energy of the body with the work done by forces applied on them.
+General procedure for analysis of motion of a particle by relating their kinetic energy with the work done by the external forces acting on it.

 Worked examples on analysis of motion of particles by relating the kinetic energy of the body with the work done by forces applied on them.